Preprint 44/2009

 basis functions

-that are solely specified by the respective values on the 3D Cartesian grid.
+that are solely specified by the respective values on a 3D Cartesian grid.

 The approximation error is estimated by